medusajs/medusa/www/apps/docs/content/modules/taxes/backend/create-tax-provider.md

 - `rate`: a number indicating the tax rate.
 - `name`: a string indicating the name of the tax rate.
-- `code`: an optional string indicating the tax code.
+- `code`: a string indicating the tax code.
 - `item_id`: the ID of the line item.
 - `metadata`: an optional object that can hold any necessary additional data to be added to the line item tax lines.